FlorianEagox/WeeaBlind/README.md

 - Add Support for PiperTTS

 ### Cloning
+- Create a cloning mode to select subtitles and export them to a dataset or wav compilation for Coqui XTTS
 - Use diaries and subtitles to isolate and build training datasets
 - Build a tool to streamline the manual creation of datasets